liammcluckie/Cook-House/TESTING.md

 - Best practice dropped scores on form pages but this was due to the HTTPS not being secure which is not an issue for this project.

-- There were also some slight improvements to be made for accessiblity on various pages, mostly needing to add `aria-labels` to certain elements such as `anchor tags` that do not include text.
+- There were also some slight improvements to be made for accessibility on various pages, mostly needing to add `aria-labels` to certain elements such as `anchor tags` that do not include text.

 ## Bugs